oscarglzsiu/oscarglzsiu.github.io/_portfolio/portfolio-1.md

 [Go to the repository](https://github.com/oscarglzsiu/channeledspectropolarimetry.git)

-Furthermore, these codes have also been tested using Octave.

 29-June-2021.
 The solutions presented have been tested assuming the retarders are made of quartz, other materials are under test.